 10. RAIDERS OF THE LOST ARK

 Like I said above, I’m not a huge Indiana Jones person.
 Raiders Of The Lost Ark made #1 on several of the Spielberg ranking lists, and #2 on others.
 It’s currently at #66 on AFI’s list of the 100 best American movies.
 It was nominated for Best Picture.
 Many claim Raiders Of The Lost Ark is Spielberg’s greatest film, earning a place alongside Star Wars as an iconic adventure story, and I’m not saying it’s not.
 Raiders Of The Lost Ark is a ton of fun, with Harrison Ford stepping into the character’s shoes for the first time like he’d been playing him for years.
-Karen Allen is definitely the best Jones girl, and in terms of iconic scenes, you can’t beat the giant boulder.
+Karen Allen is definitely the best Jones girl, and in terms of terrific set pieces, you can’t beat that giant boulder.
 It’s probably the most iconic scene in any Spielberg movies, and this man knows his iconic moments.

 9 1/2.
 POLTERGEIST

 If you don’t know the behind-the-scenes lore, you might be scratching your head right about now, thinking, “Wait a minute — Steven Spielberg directed Poltergeist?”